 The research on effective schools is clear.
 Students achieve better in schools where parents and teachers work well together.
 Problems and concerns are more effectively resolved when communication occurs early.
-At Gerald B. Probe School, we encourage everyone to practice Habit #5: Seek First to Understand and then to be Understood.
+At Gerald B. Probe School, we encourage everyone to seek first to understand and then to be understood.
 If you have any concerns about your child, please phone the teacher involved.
 If a parent/guardian disagrees with a school-based decision, the proper appeal procedure should be followed (District Policy 1003.1):